 Defining Summative Evaluation

-Michael Scriven’s defintion is: valuation determines the merit, worth, or value of things.
-The evaluation process identifies relevant values or standards that apply to what is being evaluated, performs empirical investigation using techniques from the social sciences, and then integrates conclusions with the standards into an overall evaluation or set of evaluations (Scriven, 1991).
-Scriven, M. (1991).
+Michael Scriven’s definition is: valuation determines the merit, worth, or value of things.
+The evaluation process identifies relevant values or standards that apply to what is being evaluated, performs empirical investigation using techniques from the social sciences and then integrates conclusions with the standards into an overall evaluation or set of evaluations (Scriven, 1991) Scriven, M. (1991).
 Evaluation thesaurus (4th ed.).
 Newbury Park, CA: Sage.

 Summative Evaluation at NIDILRR